 2. PARAMETERS (SECTION 10 OF THE SYLLABUS)

 Section 10 of the syllabus describes the exam in considerable detail, including how it will be structured and administered.
 You should review it carefully.
 For your convenience, I reprint §10 in its entirety here.
-Note that the bracketed insertion in green font is not contained in the original syllabus.

 10. EXAMINATION: